 Name Description Example Required? default value resourceClasses The resource classes which you want to export as REST service resourceClasses =org.apache.camel.rs.Example1,org.apache.camel.rs.Exchange2 No None httpClientAPI new to Camel 2.1 If it is true, the CxfRsProducer will use the HttpClientAPI to invoke the service If it is false, the CxfRsProducer will use the ProxyClientAPI to invoke the service httpClientAPI=true No true synchronous New in 2.5, this option will let CxfRsConsumer decide to use sync or async API to do the underlying work.
-The default value is false which means it will try to use async API by default. synchronous=true No false throwExceptionOnFailure New in 2.6, this option tells the CxfRsProducer to inspect return codes and will generate an Exception if the return code is larger than 207. throwExceptionOnFailure=true No true maxClientCacheSize New in 2.6, you can set a IN message header CamelDestinationOverrideUrl to dynamically override the target destination Web Service or REST Service defined in your routes.£ The implementation caches CXF clients or ClientFactoryBean in CxfProvider and CxfRsProvider.£ This option allows you to configure the maximum size of the cache. maxClientCacheSize=5 No 10
+The default value is false which means it will try to use async API by default. synchronous=true No false throwExceptionOnFailure New in 2.6, this option tells the CxfRsProducer to inspect return codes and will generate an Exception if the return code is larger than 207. throwExceptionOnFailure=true No true maxClientCacheSize New in 2.6, you can set a IN message header CamelDestinationOverrideUrl to dynamically override the target destination Web Service or REST Service defined in your routes.Ê The implementation caches CXF clients or ClientFactoryBean in CxfProvider and CxfRsProvider.Ê This option allows you to configure the maximum size of the cache. maxClientCacheSize=5 No 10 setDefaultBus New in 2.9.0.
+Will set the default bus when CXF endpoint create a bus by itself setDefaultBus=true No false bus New in 2.9.0.
+A default bus created by CXF Bus Factory.
+Use # notation to reference a bus object from the registry.
+The referenced object must be an instance of org.apache.cxf.Bus. bus=#busName No None

 You can also configure the CXF REST endpoint through the spring configuration.
-Since there are lots of difference between the CXF REST client and CXF REST Server, we provides different configuration for them.
+Since there are lots of difference between the CXF REST client and CXF REST Server, we provide different configuration for them.